 Ms Black was appointed a non-executive director to the Board of Kangaroo Island Plantation Timbers in March 2015.
-She has been a well-known and respected resident of Kangaroo Island for 12 years and has a 30-year career in media.
+She has been a well-known and respected resident of Kangaroo Island for 14 years and has a 30-year career in media.
 For almost eight years, she was the Managing Editor of the Island’s newspaper, The Islander, having moved from Adelaide after a 15-year stint at The Advertiser, including as its first personal finance editor and superannuation writer.
 She has completed the AICD’s Fundamentals of Directorship and has a Diploma of Project Management.